-(1) QSL must consult with the Auditor-General about the appointment of a registered company auditor to audit QSL.

-(2) Each year, QSL must give a copy of its audited financial statements, and the auditor's full report on the financial statements, to the Minister, the Auditor-General and the authority.

-(3) The Minister, the Auditor-General or the authority must not disclose the financial statements or the report on the statements, or anything in the statements or the report, to any other entity.
+- (1) QSL must consult with the auditor-general about the appointment of a registered company auditor to audit QSL. - (2) Each year, QSL must give a copy of its audited financial statements, and the auditor's full report on the financial statements, to the Minister, the auditor-general and the authority. - (3) The Minister, the auditor-general or the authority must not disclose the financial statements or the report on the statements, or anything in the statements or the report, to any other entity.

-28 Section 141 (Meaning of "moved out of the control of the Queensland sugar industry")
+Section 141 (Meaning of "moved out of the control of the Queensland sugar industry")

-29 Section 287 (Definitions for ch 9)
+Section 287 (Definitions for ch 9)

-(4) Subsection (3) does not prevent the Minister, the Auditor-General or the authority giving the report, for the purpose of this Act, to staff or consultants under their control.

-"registered company auditor" means a registered company auditor under the Corporations Act, section 9.
+- (4) Subsection (3) does not prevent the Minister, the auditor-general or the authority giving the report, for the purpose of this Act, to staff or consultants under their control. - (5) In this section- - "registered company auditor" means a registered company auditor under the Corporations Act, section 9.